Inconsistency of a realistic interpretation of quantum measurements: A simple example: The Example

 Consider the sequential spin measurements performed on a spin-2 particle represented in Fig. 1.
-The first Stern-Gerlach apparatus measures the $x$ component of the particle spin, resulting in the value $2\hbar$.
-The system state after this measurement can be written as
+If a spin-2 particle enters the first Stern-Gerlach apparatus and is not detected by the (assumed perfect) screen detector positioned at the exits correspondent to $x$ spin component between $-2\hbar$ and $\hbar$, the only possibility is that it has followed the path corresponding to the value $2\hbar$ for the $x$ spin component.
+The absence of particle detection on the screen effectively acts as a spin measurement, and the system state after this measurement can be written as

 where $|m\rangle_i$ represent an eigenstate of $S_i$ (the $i$-th component of the particle spin) with eigenvalue $m\hbar$ \cite{cohen}.
 So there is a nonzero probability that a measurement of $S_z$ performed on a particle in this state results in $2\hbar$, as depicted in Fig. 1.
 In this paper we criticize possible realistic interpretations about the system ontological physical state at the time between these two measurements.